dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 2. Connect your mobile device to the remote controller using a USB cable.
 Tap your own app and a message window "Choose an app for the USB device" will prompt.

-3. Tap "OK" when the messagte window prompts "Allow the app to access the USB accessory".
+3. Tap "OK" when the message window prompts "Allow the app to access the USB accessory".

 4. Tap "OK" when the activation alert displays.